gnonio/weblas-unpacked/README.md

 #### Some compromises:

-* GPU memory requirement is increased four times can be recovered via the combination of multiple data textures of same shape into one or combining up to four intermediate result variables side by side on each RGBA channel
+* GPU memory requirement is increased four times, can be recovered via the combination of multiple data textures of same shape into one	or combining up to four intermediate result variables side by side on each RGBA channel

-* computations don't benefit from glsl vectorized operations can be recovered via saves in padding/packing/float conversion computations (ie. transposing is achieved by directly switiching texture coordinates dimensions)
+* computations don't benefit from glsl vectorized operations, can be recovered via saves in padding/packing/float conversion computations (ie. transposing is achieved by directly switiching texture coordinates dimensions)

-* currently only sgemm is implemented
+* currently only sgemm is implemented (expect more in future, but a full blas implementation is currently unlikely for the unpacked format)

 # Usage